Home / publications / commentaries /

 Earnings of new entrants to the employee workforce

 The HMRC data also provide information on migrants’ earnings and how their distribution has changed over time.
-As noted above, the end of free movement and the introduction of the post-Brexit immigration system has changed the composition of people coming to the UK.
+As noted above, the end of free movement and the introduction of the post-Brexit immigration system have changed the composition of people coming to the UK.
 This will also affect the earnings of new arrivals.
 For example, the new immigration system requires EU workers to meet salary requirements, while free movement did not.
 On the other hand, skilled EU workers who are eligible for work visas under the post-Brexit immigration system might find the UK less attractive due to Brexit or the end of free movement.

 New entrants’ earnings progression over time